 - 6–8 tbsp oil (preferably leftover oil from frying onions)

-- 1 tsp salt (adjust later)
+- 1 tsp salt (adjust according to taste)

 For the Rice